florianwagnerdotme/decryptAndUnzipiOSApp/README.md

 "decryptAndUnzipiOSApp.sh" is a bash script executable on UNIX systems.
 This script will make it easier and faster to download/decrypt and unzip an iOS app on your testing device.
 It gets you ready that you can immediately start with your static analysis.

+**Make sure your device is unlocked and connected via an official Apple lightning cable when executing this script!##

+# disclamer

+Please use this script for ethical hacking purposes only.

-To Do's:
+# To Do's:

-* implement option for bulk download
+* implement option for bulk download of apps
 * figure out how to silence the output of iproxy and improve the error catching

 I hope this helps you to improve your flow of work 🎉📱🏆🎊